11 min read

 The requests library handles many details automatically that cURL requires explicit flags for.
 Compressed responses are decompressed by default, JSON responses can be parsed with response.json(), and session management handles cookies across multiple requests.
 The generated code takes advantage of these conveniences while maintaining the exact same request as the original cURL command.

-Sometimes you need to go the other direction.
-You have a fetch() call or requests.post() in your code, and you need to reproduce the exact request as a cURL command for debugging, sharing with teammates, or pasting into documentation.
+Sometimes you go the other direction.
+You have a fetch() call or requests.post() in your code, and you reproduce the exact request as a cURL command for debugging, sharing with teammates, or pasting into documentation.
 The reverse mode parses JavaScript fetch and Python requests code and generates the equivalent cURL command.

 This feature is particularly useful when debugging API issues.
 You can take the exact request your application makes, convert it to cURL, run it in your terminal to verify it works outside the application context, then modify parameters to isolate the issue.
 The reverse conversion preserves all headers, authentication, and body data from the original code.